 Depression colors all aspects of our lives, making everything less enjoyable, less interesting, less important, less lovable, and less worthwhile.
 Depression saps our energy, motivation, and ability to experience joy, pleasure, excitement, anticipation, satisfaction, connection, and meaning.
 All your thresholds tend to be lower.
-You’re more impatient, quicker to anger and get frustrated, quicker to break down, and it takes you longer to bounce back from everything.
+You’re more impatient, quicker to get angry or frustrated, quicker to break down, and it takes you longer to bounce back from everything.

 In my TED talk, I discussed one of the more unfortunate consequences of this confusion: How people struggling with depression are often expected to "snap out of it," and are told "it’s all in your head," or "choose to be happy!"
 Such sentiments reflect a deep misunderstanding of depression.
 It only makes the person with depression feel worse.

 The True Symptoms of Depression

 To be diagnosed with depression, people need to have at least 5 of the following symptoms, for a continual duration of at least two weeks.
 Be advised: The severity of these symptoms must also be considered, so please use these only as a guideline and see a mental health professional for a conclusive diagnosis.

 - A depressed or irritable mood most of the time.